ComNetsHH/ldacs_simulator/README.md

 For example, it downloads the OMNeT++ simulator of the right version from GitHub.
 If this download via `wget` doesn't succeed, for example because GitHub's servers are beyond their capacity (you'll get a `503` error), then later parts of the script fail.
 This is a very simple Bash script, so peek inside, it's easy to understand, and there's no error recovery built-in, so please debug using common sense!
+Also `cppunit` is used for unit testing, so please install this, it is a rather common package and should be available through your package manager.

 Result parsing and graph generation is done using Python in respective scripts in `scenarios/results/`.
 The packages that are required for this are installed in local `pipenv` environments, so make sure that you have `pipenv` available on your system!